 How to say Brrr

 Firstly, if you are wondering how to say the name of the show – it is the onomatopoeic sound you make when you are cold.
-Everyone will have their own way to say or gesture Brrr, so please don’t worry!
+Everyone will have their own way to say or gesture Brrr, so there is no right or wrong way!

 Why winter?